eiimie/warriors-generations/README.md

 ## Frequently Asked Questions
 <b>How can I keep up-to-date on this?</b>
-To see updates, answered questions, and behind-the-scenes action, you can check out my tumblr blog <a href="https://eiimiegames.tumblr.com/tagged/warriors%3A%20generations">here</a> or, alternative, copy and paste this into your web browser: https://eiimiegames.tumblr.com/tagged/warriors%3A%20generations
+To see updates, answered questions, and behind-the-scenes action, you can check out my tumblr blog <a href="https://eiimiegames.tumblr.com/tagged/warriors%3A%20generations">here</a> or, alternatively, copy and paste this into your web browser: https://eiimiegames.tumblr.com/tagged/warriors%3A%20generations

 <b>Can cats die?</b>
 Yes, from a variety of causes - starvation, childbirth, age, injuries, etc.